ProGet for .NET Core is here, and .NET 5 is coming!

 This is quite a journey for us, and we’ll be sharing the steps and missteps in our own migration, as well as talk about how we we’re making all these behind-the-scenes changes without users noticing.
 Well except you, the readers of these blog posts.

-We're building a guide on how to be successful with your .NET 5 migration!
-Sign up today to get early access and share your own feedback and input.
+We've built a guide on how to be successful with your .NET 5 migration!
+Get your free copy today!